forecasting

 First Look – Quiterian

-Quiterian is a Spanish company with offices in the US, Mexico and Europe.
+Quiterian is now Actuate BIRT Analytics Quiterian is a Spanish company with offices in the US, Mexico and Europe.
 Quiterian Analytics aims to be complementary to traditional tools for reporting by helping companies get more value from their data sooner.
-In particular they aim to help companies anticipate the future by providing simple to use predictive analytics and by empowering users while [...]
+In particular they aim to help companies anticipate the future by providing simple to use predictive [...]

 Eric Yau kicked off the business analytics keynote today, saying that they are going to focus in on the 3+3 areas discussed yesterday and with that he introduced Deepak Advani.
 Deepak introduced some key IT trends – rising data volumes, high volume decisions that require decision automation and LOB demanding more flexibility and independence – [...]